plantbreeding/BrAPIMapper/README.md

 Architecture
 ------------
-BrAPI in a docker is using a set of 3 dockers managed by "docker compose":
+BrAPIMapper is using a set of 3 dockers managed by "docker compose":
 - proxy: it uses the "nginx" container image to manage access to the BrAPI docker.
 It exposes 2 ports: 80 for BrAPI services (/brapi/v1/ and /brapi/v2/ URLs) and 8642 for both Drupal/administration interface and BrAPI services.